pimutils/vdirsyncer/docs/config.rst

     :param auth_cert: Optional.
 Either a path to a certificate with a client certificate and the key or a list of paths to the files with them.
     :param useragent: Default ``vdirsyncer``.
+    :param ignore_uids: Ignore UIDs coming from :storage:`http` and replace them with a hash of the normalized item content.
+        Too many WebCAL providers generate UIDs of all ``VEVENT``-components on-the-fly, i.e. all UIDs change every time the calendar is downloaded.
+        This leads many synchronization programs to believe that all events have been deleted and new ones created, and accordingly causes a lot of unnecessary uploads and deletions on the other side.
+        Default: ``true``.